Terveyden ja Hyvinvoinnin Laitos - EPIET

 - Participating in vaccine hesitancy related evaluation and research (Joint Action Vaccines)

 International assignments are encouraged.

-Close collaboration with University of Tampere provides opportunities for teaching experience as lecturer and facilitator in Master's and Doctoral level epidemiology courses as well as possibility of attending advanced-level, academic epidemiology courses.
+Close collaboration with University of Tampere provides opportunities for teaching experience as lecturer and facilitator in Master's and Doctoral level epidemiology and vaccinology courses as well as possibility of attending advanced-level, academic epidemiology courses.

 The fellow is assigned to the Department of Health Security.
 The following resource persons are committed to EPIET:

 Dr. Outi Lyytikäinen, M.D., EPIET graduate (1997) with expertise in infectious diseases, outbreak investigation, epidemiology of healthcare-associated infections, antimicrobial resistance and invasive bacterial infections.